rukmanigopalan/adlsgen1togen2migrationsamples/README.md

 ![image](https://user-images.githubusercontent.com/62351942/78856720-51c74000-79dc-11ea-8b20-a718fc35ae36.png)

-**Note ** : IsMatching status = Yes (For matched records ) and No (Unmatched records)
+**Note** : IsMatching status = Yes (For matched records ) and No (Unmatched records)

 ### 5. Application Migration check

-This check will ensure after the Incremental copy pattern is completed and data is validated , the mount path in the Azure data bricks is pointed to the Gen2 path.
+This check will ensure after the Incremental copy pattern is completed and data is validated , the mount path in the Azure data bricks script is pointed to the Gen2 path.

 **Change and configure the mount path to Gen2 storage**